ssfsx17/ffpnp/Jobs/JobDetails/DarkKnight.md

 ### Dark Sword Tech T10

-Amok (2 AP) (BDL+) (single) - Repeatedly do attacks that take 10% HP each, until you die and exhaust all Reraise & Rearise statuses.
+Amok (2 AP) (single) - Repeatedly do attacks that each use an amount of HP equal to 25% of your maximum, until you die and exhaust all Reraise & Rearise statuses.
+This ability cannot trigger reactions that cause Reraise, Rearise, HP restoration, or similar effects.

 Unholy Sacrifice (2 AP) (multi) - Use an amount of HP equal to 75% of your maximum, to do a magical attack for Strength * Level * 5 dark damage.